The visionary who conceived it all

 In 1999, Government terminated the Tirelo Sechaba Programme (TSP), whereby high school leavers did one year of compulsory community service to gain out-of- school experience in the many sectors of the public service before proceeding to tertiary level education.
 A perspicacious Gabasiane promptly began to weigh options to exploit this highly tantalising opportunity.

 “When Government announced that TSP would end, my wife and I saw a business opportunity to provide service to Government.
 We knew the capacity for placing students would be a massive challenge for Government and with our background as educators in the diplomatic service and our own passion to develop young people, we decided to go for it hammer and tongs.
-That’s how BA ISAGO Institute was born.”
+That’s how BA ISAGO University was born.”

 Gabasiane indeed calculated correctly.
 At the end of 1999, there was a deluge of a backlog of students who needed placement.
 They numbered upwards of 6000.
 BA ISAGO offered student placement services, career guidance and counseling to high school leavers, and tuition services for A-Levels, IGCSE, and BGCSE students.
 It also held Education Career Fairs for institutions of higher learning from across the SADC region which “created a platform for students to connect with institutions and get exposed to the scope of possibilities for career prospects”.
 The BA ISAGO initiative was noted far and wide.
 At one point, 57 institutions from within the region converged at Boipuso Hall to showcase their credentials before thousands of prospective students.